Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 * Assuming our significance level was the common 0.05 percent, our p-value which is 0.04 is below our significance level.
 Therefore, we do have sufficient evidence to reject the null hypothesis, and we would state that the two means are not statistically similar.

-## Study Design: MechaCar vs Competition
+## Study Design: MechaCar vs Competition metrics to test
 ______________________________________________________